Airbnb Business Hosts: Why 5 star Airbnb Reviews Matter

 Let’s look at two listings from different owners:

 Average Joe with his great place.
 Starts with no trust.
 No reviews.
-His focus is making money by setting unreasonable rates.
+His focus is on making money by setting unreasonable rates.

 Unfortunately, guests are wary to risk money with no reviews.
 Average Joe is now blaming the world for not getting bookings.